Skip to content

 In August, a lower court ordered the Washington County board to start marking ballots in danger of being rejected as “invalid” in that system — a ruling later affirmed by the Pennsylvania Commonwealth Court.
 The Republican National Committee is now appealing that decision to the state Supreme Court.

-Meanwhile, the RNC has also petitioned the state high court to take up a broader case and rule on whether any “notice and cure” policy is legal.
-They’ve asked the justices to bar counties from reaching out to voters — either directly or by updating the state tracking system — whose ballots are in danger of being rejected due to mistakes.
+On Saturday the state Supreme Court denied a request from the RNC to take up a broader case and rule on whether any “notice and cure” policy is legal.
+They had asked the justices to bar counties from reaching out to voters — either directly or by updating the state tracking system — whose ballots are in danger of being rejected due to mistakes.

 Why it matters